organix/crlf/abcm/ABCM.md

 ## Actor Assignment-Machine Model

 An Actor's behavior can be described using a sequential model of variable assignments.
 This is essentially the model of contemporary processor cores.
 However, in order to avoid the pitfalls of shared mutable state, we only allow assignment to actor-local (private) variables.
 All visible effects are captured in the asynchronous messages between actors.

+A _Configuration_ is a collection of _Actors_ and (pending) _Events_.
+It represents the stable internal "state" of an Actor system between message deliveries.

 A _Sponsor_ plays the role of a processor core, mediating access to computational resources and executing the instructions in an Actor's behavior script (the _program_).
 Each message delivery event is handled as if it was an atomic transaction.
 No effects are visible outside the Actor until message handling is completed.
 Message handling may be aborted by an exception, in which case the message is effectively ignored.

 A _Dictionary_ mapping names to values is the primary conceptual data structure.
 Each Actor maintains a persistent Dictionary of local variables, representing it's private state.
 Each message is a read-only _Dictionary_ from which values may be retrieved by the Actor's behavior script.
 Information derived from the message may be assigned to the Actor's local persistent state.

 ## BART Program Elements